NO Toe Caps

 “So I am screwed then?”

-No, the answer is to get your shoes resoled when your sole starts to disappear.
-The majority of shoes we get need caps, and the majority of the folks waited as long as possible because they wanted to keep climbing.
+No, the answer is to get your shoes resoled when that layer of climbing rubber starts to disappear.
+The majority of shoes we get need toe caps, and the majority of the folks waited as long as possible because they wanted to keep climbing.
 Which we get!
 We strongly suggest you have 2 pairs of shoes, so one can get the care it needs while you continue to climb like a demon.
 Taking good care of 2 pairs of shoes will save you money in the long run.
-And please send in both shoes when one looks like it needs resoling.
-You don’t want one foot jealous of the other because it has nice, new rubber! 🙂
+And please send in both shoes of the pair when one looks like it needs resoling.
+You don’t want one foot jealous of the other because it has nice, new rubber!

 Your “high end performance car”